Dulwich College

 All our pupils are ambitious academically, and we want each to find their areas of interest.
 Challenges, projects, investigations and problem-solving are built into our curriculum and enriched by a range of trips, visits, workshops and performances.

-The Junior School Symposium, a joint venture with our sister school JAGS Junior School and Dulwich Wood Primary School, is a full day of Free Learning that focuses on discovery, encompassing the physical, creative, cognitive, scientific and mathematical.
+The Junior School Symposium, a joint venture with our sister school JAGS Junior School and Dulwich Wood Primary School, is a full day of Academic Enrichment that focuses on discovery, encompassing the physical, creative, cognitive, scientific and mathematical.
 The aim of the day is for every child to experience something new, exploring themes such as Empathy, Colour, Movement, Our World, Pattern & Chaos, and Time.

-The Junior School also takes part in the school-wide Dulwich Free Learning Weeks.
-Each year, this includes Mental Health Awareness Week, Refugee Week, Dulwich College Identity Awareness Month (DCIAM), Black History Month and Eco Week, where boys completed a trash to treasure challenge, took part in recycling relays, and explored the College’s sustainability initiatives during an orienteering session.
+The Junior School also takes part in the school-wide Dulwich Academic Enrichment Weeks.
+Each year, this includes Mental Health Awareness Week, International Women’s Day, DC PRIDE Month, Black History Month and Eco Week, where boys completed a trash to treasure challenge, took part in recycling relays, and explored the College’s sustainability initiatives during an orienteering session.

 Wellbeing